KirchnerMax/FL-EndoViT/README.md

 # 🔬 Paper Submission Notice

-This repository accompanies our work submitted to Medical Image Analysis.
+This repository accompanies our work submitted to IEEE TMI.
 The code and related resources will be made publicly available at a later stage, pending the review process.

 Stay tuned for updates!